UA6EM/iBUSem/readme.md

-# iBUS modify for CustomSofwareSerial Arduino library
+# iBUS modify for CustomSofwareSerial and  AltSoftSerial Arduino library.

 A library for arduino to read iBUS data.